yearn/ydaemon/INSTALL.md

 ### Nginx configuration
 First, be sure to point your domain name to the API on your DNS configuration.
 Then, we will setup Nginx.
 First, navigate to the enable websites with `cd /etc/nginx/sites-enabled`, remove the default configuration with `rm -rf default` and create the one for our API with `nano yearn.server.conf`.
 Add this in your nginx configuration file (`yearn.server.conf`).
-Be sure to replace `ydaemon.yearn.finance` by your own domain.
+Be sure to replace `ydaemon.yearn.fi` by your own domain.
 ```perl
 upstream golang {
     server 127.0.0.1:8080;